The Asthma UK remuneration policy is built on the following principles:

 Pay will be competitive so that the charitable objectives can be delivered

 It is important to Asthma UK to pay competitive, market-median salaries in the sectors and location where it employs people.
-Base pay rates are benchmarked regularly against sector pay movements and annually against inflationary indices, and organisational affordability is considered.
+Base pay rates are benchmarked on a continuous, ad-hoc basis through our recruitment processes against sector pay movements and annually against inflationary indices, and organisational affordability is considered.
+Asthma UK competes for labour in a variety of job markets and so one benchmark is difficult to identify.
+Relevant sector benchmarks are national health and medical research charities and charities with raised income of c£10m (as opposed to statutory funding).
+Sometimes the wider not-for-profit and public sectors may be considered.

 Bonuses linked to individual performance are not awarded.
 The charity expects everyone to perform to a high standard